Facts about ALS for Patients and Caregivers

 - Amyotrophic Lateral Sclerosis (ALS) was first described in 1869.

 - ALS is also referred to as Lou Gehrig's disease in the United States.

 - Most people afflicted with ALS are between the ages of 40 and 70, but it can affect younger adults and the elderly.
 Men are affected slightly more frequently than women.

 - ALS mostly affects upper and lower motor neurons, which are the nerve cells that control movements of the arms, legs, face, diaphragm, throat and tongue.

 - Automatic movements (such as the gut moving food and the heart beating), sensation and eye movements are generally not affected.
 ALS usually has minimal impact on a person’s intellect and bowel/bladder control.
 ALS is usually not painful.

-- Some people with ALS develop behavior changes that can interfere with decision-making.
+- Some people develop ALS symptoms such as behavior changes which can interfere with decision-making.

 - In the United States, there are approximately 5,000 people diagnosed each year with ALS and 30,000 people with the disease at any given time.